 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
-You might be eligible for various types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the California government and others from the federal government.
+Solar incentives are intended to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
+Solar incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled by the federal government, some by the California government and some by your utility company, county or municipality.
 Types of solar incentives might include:

 - Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the government.
 (A tax credit is different from a tax deduction.)

-- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar panels.
-Property tax exemptions allow you to ignore the added value of your solar system when you calculate the amount of property tax you need to pay.
+- Tax Exemptions: Your solar system might qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are effective at the time of purchase.
+Property tax exemptions allow you to ignore the value added by your solar panels when calculating property taxes on your home.

 Federal Solar Incentives

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners can now qualify for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
-The percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to claim credits for energy storage systems with the new act.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
+The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Mountain House solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+To fully understand how the new Clean Energy Credit applies to you, get in touch with your local Mountain House solar installers.

 State & Local Solar Incentives